Adversarial Attack Generation Empowered by Min-Max Optimization: Experiments on Adversarial Exploration

-Most current works play a min-max game from a defender's perspective, i.e., adversarial training.
-However, we show the great strength of min-max optimization also lies at the side of attack generation.
-Note that problem formulations \eqref{eq: prob0_ensemble}-\eqref{eq: prob0_phy} are applicable to both \textit{untargeted} and \textit{targeted} attack.
-Here we focus on the former setting and use C\&W loss function~\cite{carlini2017towards,madry2017towards}.
-The details of crafting adversarial examples are available in Appendix~\ref{ap:craft_adv_examples}.

-\paragraph{Ensemble attack over multiple models}
+\subsection{Ensemble Attack over Multiple Models}

 We craft adversarial examples against an ensemble of known classifiers.
-The work \cite[5th place at CAAD-18]{caad_ensemble} proposed an ensemble PGD attack, which assumed equal importance among different models, namely, $w_i = 1/K$ in problem \eqref{eq: prob0}.
-Throughout this task, we measure the attack performance via \textbf{ASR$_{all}$} - the attack success rate (ASR) of fooling model ensembles simultaneously.
-Compared to the ensemble PGD attack \cite{caad_ensemble}, \textbf{our approach results in 40.79\% and 17.48\% ASR$_{all}$ improvement averaged over different $\ell_p$-norm constraints on MNIST and CIFAR-10}, respectively.
-In what follows, we provide more detailed experiment results and analysis.
+Recent work~\cite{caad_ensemble} proposed an average ensemble PGD attack, which assumed equal importance among different models, namely, $w_i = 1/K$ in problem \eqref{eq: prob0_ensemble}.
+Throughout this task, we measure the attack performance via \textbf{ASR}$\boldsymbol{_{all}}$ - the attack success rate (ASR) of fooling model ensembles simultaneously.
+Compared to the average PGD attack, our approach results in 40.79\% and 17.48\% ASR$\boldsymbol{_{all}}$ improvement averaged over different $\ell_p$-norm constraints on MNIST and CIFAR-10, respectively.
+In what follows, we provide more detailed results and analysis.